Spina Bifida Home Care in SW Fort Worth/Burleson, TX

 Medication Management and Administration

 Many individuals with spina bifida require multiple daily medications for seizure control, spasticity, pain management, or bladder function.
-Our nurses can administer medications, manage medication schedules, and educate family caregivers on correct administration techniques, side effects to monitor, and when to contact the prescribing physician.
+Our nurses administer medications, manage medication schedules, and educate family caregivers on correct administration techniques.
+They monitor for side effects and communicate with prescribing physicians when concerns arise.

 Pediatric Nursing and Private Duty Nursing

-For children and school-age patients with complex medical needs, private duty nursing provides skilled, one-on-one care in the home and, in some settings, in the school or community environment.
-Our pediatric-capable nursing staff can provide the level of continuous skilled nursing oversight that medically fragile children with spina bifida require, giving parents the ability to work, rest, and care for other family members with confidence that their child is safe.
+For children and school-age patients with complex medical needs, private duty nursing provides skilled, one-on-one care in the home — and in some settings, in school or community environments.
+Our pediatric-capable nursing staff provides the level of continuous skilled oversight that medically fragile children with spina bifida require.
+Parents in Hidden Creek and Joshua Farms can work, rest, and care for other family members knowing their child is safe.

 Personal Care and Daily Living Support

-For families in neighborhoods like Summer Creek, Briar Meadow, and Rendon, having a trusted home care agency that provides both skilled nursing and personal care under one roof means fewer agencies to coordinate, one unified care plan, and a consistent care team that truly knows the patient.
+For families in Briar Meadow, Summer Creek, and Rendon, having one agency that provides both skilled nursing and personal care means fewer agencies to coordinate, one unified care plan, and a consistent care team that truly knows the patient.

-Caring for a child or family member with spina bifida is a marathon, not a sprint.
-Caregiver burnout is real, and it has consequences for the entire family.
+Caring for a child or family member with spina bifida is a marathon.
+Caregiver burnout is real, and it affects the whole family.
 Respite care — planned relief for family caregivers — is one of the most valuable services we provide.
-Whether you need a few hours per week or overnight support, our team steps in so you can rest, attend to your own health, and sustain the caregiving role over the long term.
+Whether you need a few hours per week or overnight support, our team steps in so you can rest and sustain the caregiving role over the long term.

 Why Families in SW Fort Worth and Burleson Choose BrightStar Care

-There is no shortage of home care agencies in the greater Fort Worth area, but not every agency is equipped to handle the clinical complexity that spina bifida requires.
-Here is what makes BrightStar Care of Burleson different:
+There is no shortage of home care agencies in the greater Fort Worth area.
+But not every agency is equipped to handle the clinical complexity that spina bifida home care in SW Fort Worth/Burleson, TX requires.
+Here is what sets BrightStar Care of Burleson apart.

-• Joint Commission Accredited — BrightStar Care is Joint Commission Accredited, reflecting our commitment to the highest standards in home health care.
-This accreditation is held by fewer than 5% of home care agencies nationally and signals rigorous quality and safety standards.
+Joint Commission Accreditation.
+BrightStar Care is Joint Commission Accredited, reflecting our commitment to the highest standards in home health care.
+This accreditation is held by fewer than 5% of home care agencies nationally.
+It signals rigorous quality and safety standards that families can rely on when care needs are medically serious.

-• RN-led care model — Our care is led by a Registered Nurse Director of Nursing who oversees all care plans.
-Every patient has an individualized, RN-supervised care plan, not a generic checklist.
+RN-led care model.
+Our care is led by a Registered Nurse Director of Nursing who oversees all care plans.
+Every patient has an individualized, RN-supervised plan — not a generic checklist.
+The RN develops the plan, supervises every team member delivering care, and responds when clinical concerns arise.

-• Full-spectrum services — From skilled nursing procedures to personal care assistance to respite care, one agency provides everything — reducing care coordination burden on families.
+Full-spectrum services.
+From skilled nursing procedures to personal care assistance to respite care, one agency provides everything — reducing care coordination burden on families who are already managing complex schedules.

-• No contracts required — Families can begin care without being locked into long-term agreements.
-Start with what you need, adjust as needs change.
+No contracts required.
+Families begin care without being locked into long-term agreements.
+Start with what you need and adjust as needs change.

-• 24/7 availability with live answer — Clinical concerns do not happen on a schedule.
-Our team is reachable around the clock, and you will speak to a real person, not a voicemail box.
+24/7 availability with live answer.
+Clinical concerns do not happen on a schedule.
+Our team is reachable around the clock.
+You will speak to a real person, not a voicemail box.

-• Long-term care insurance accepted — We work with LTC insurance policies, helping families access benefits they have been paying for.
+Long-term care insurance accepted.
+We work with LTC insurance policies to help families access benefits they have been paying for.
+Our team navigates the authorization process with you.

 Service Area: SW Fort Worth and Burleson Communities We Serve